krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

     The handler of the route.
     It is not a plugin.
     It could be both synchronous or asynchronous.
-    Its returned value will be automatically processed simlar to Express and sent as the content of HTTP response.
+    Its returned value will be automatically processed similar to Express and sent as the content of HTTP response.

     If this handler returns an object, fastify will convert it into a JSON payload.